e-picas/bash-library/README.md

     source path/to/piwi-bash-library.sh
     ...

+The full documentation of the library is available online at <http://github.com/atelierspierrot/piwi-bash-library/wiki>.

 ### Developer documentation

-The full documentation is available online at <http://github.com/atelierspierrot/piwi-bash-library/wiki>.

 A quick overview of the whole library methods or variables can be written on screen running (the `-v` option renders a complete doc with comments for each method):